h67ma/random/pyton/README.md

 * crop_png.py - splits spritemap to separate images using info from json
+* ffmpeg_lil_gui.py - simple gui for ffmpeg, only includes options that I usually use (trim video/trim time/gif).
+Not idiotproof.
 * onenote-to-md.py - converts OneNote to md using pandoc
 * tracklist_to_cue.py - converts tracklist from simple lyric style list to proper cuesheet
 * world_scrambler.py - checks if you can make words out of letters laying around (good for custom laptop stickers)